FRBs/FRB/docs/installing.rst

 Adding additional CIGALE filter files
 =====================================

+We have had to add new filters to CIGALE (e.g. from DES and Pan-STARRS).
-You can find the filter files in `frb.data.analysis.CIGALE`.
+You can find these filter files in `frb.data.analysis.CIGALE`.
-* Copy all the `.dat` files to `database_builder.filters` in your CIGALE installation.
-* Delete, if exists, the `pcigale/data/data.db` file in your CIGALE folder.
-* Head to the top level in your CIGALE folder and run `python setup.py build`.
+If you use any of those surveys,

-This will create a new `data.db` file in the same location with our custom filter files. **Our wrappers will not work without these.**
+**our wrappers will not work without them.**

+Here are the steps to update CIGALE:

+* cd frb/data/analysis/CIGALE
+* Add any desired filter into your CIGALE code base with:  `pcigale-filters add file.dat`

+Note that DECaLs uses the BASS and MzLS data files.

 .. _download-public: